Spread the love

 Victoria Park is one of the largest parks in London, and it’s also home to a wide variety of wildlife.
 You can spot everything from foxes and deer to a range of birds, including woodpeckers, kingfishers, and wrens.

-See also Free Things to Do in Tampa, Florida
+See also Free Things to Do in Chicago If You're a Book Lover

 The best time to visit is in the early morning or late evening, when the wildlife is more active.
 Bring along a pair of binoculars and you’ll be able to spot even more species.